 Looking at JobHelper.serializeOutIndex revealed how indexer is composing

 loadSpec for new segments from

-outputFS which in this instance was
+outputFS which, in this instance, was

-Whoa, after that the job finally succeeded!
+After that, the job finally succeeded!

 - Rafal Michalski, firstname.lastname@example.org